mlcommons/croissant/datasets/oxford_102_category_flower/README.md

-WARNING: `metadata.json` is  incomplete and does not fully defines the Oxford 102 category flower dataset.
+WARNING: `metadata.json` is  incomplete and does not fully define the Oxford 102 category flower dataset.
 It lacks:

  - Image segmentations
  - &Chi2 distances